Travel to Japan during Covid-19: What you need to know before you go

 Japan was lauded for containing the virus during the first wave but has seen a surge in cases, with a major spike in November and December.

 Currently, twelve prefectures are now in an official state of emergency: Aichi, Chiba, Fukuoka, Gifu, Hyogo, Kanagawa, Kyoto, Osaka, Saitama, Shizuoka, Tochigi and Greater Tokyo.
 In these areas, bars and restaurants must stop selling alcohol by 7 p.m. and close by 8.

-Shizuoka, the last of the dozen to declare an emergency, confirmed three people who were diagnosed with the new coronavirus variant.

-On February 2, Prime Minister Yoshihide Suga announced that the order would be extended until March 7 for 10 of the prefectures, including Tokyo and Osaka.
+However, other than the greater Tokyo region the virus has subsided more quickly than expected.
+Aichi, Gifu, Osaka, Kyoto, Hyogo and Fukuoka will be removed from this list by the end of February.

+Prime Minister Suga announced on February 9 that all foreign nationals would be barred from entering the country, but did not specify a start date or give details about how this would be implemented.

 What's on offer